ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 {% enddocs %}

 {% docs monthly_change %}
+This macro calculates differences for each consecutive usage ping by uuid.
+{% enddocs %}

+{% docs hash_diff %}

 Built for use in data pumps this macro is inserted at the end of the model, before the `dbt_audit` macro and adds two columns to the model.

 1. `prev_hash` - the hashed value from designated columns using `dbt_utils.surrogate_key()` from the last dbt run